MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/call-control-migration.md

 -->

 ## General Guidance
-To determine if the app is running on a Windows release which no longer supports system call control:

-App needs to query the API contract ([Windows.ApplicationModel.Calls.CallsPhoneContract](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.callsphonecontract?view=winrt-22000)) with version 7 (via [ApiInformation.IsApiContractPresent](https://docs.microsoft.com/en-us/uwp/api/windows.foundation.metadata.apiinformation.isapicontractpresent?view=winrt-20348) Method) to determine if it’s running on a Windows release which no longer supports system call-control experience, and if so, app should notify users accordingly for example, to update to a newer version that supports in-app call-control.
+To determine if an app is running on a Windows release which no longer supports system call control, apps need to query the API contract ([Windows.ApplicationModel.Calls.CallsPhoneContract](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.callsphonecontract?view=winrt-22000)) with version 7 (via [ApiInformation.IsApiContractPresent](https://docs.microsoft.com/en-us/uwp/api/windows.foundation.metadata.apiinformation.isapicontractpresent?view=winrt-20348) Method)  and if so, should notify users accordingly to for example, update to a newer version that supports in-app call-control.

-Apps must opt in to host in-app call control experience:
+To opt in to host the in-app call control experience:
-•	App needs to register [IncomingCallNotification](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.background.phonetriggertype?view=winrt-22000) phone trigger to receive incoming call notification to notify the user.
+- Apps need to register [IncomingCallNotification](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.background.phonetriggertype?view=winrt-22000) phone trigger to receive incoming call notification to notify the user.
-•	App needs to declare in appxmanifest file "windows.phonecallactivation“ as an uap13:Extension Category; otherwise, the app cannot be activated to host call progress.
+- Apps need to declare in appxmanifest file "windows.phonecallactivation“ as an uap13:Extension Category; otherwise, the app cannot be activated to host call progress.

 Notes for existing apps using the system call control experience:
-•	[CallOrigin](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.provider?view=winrt-insider) related APIs and [EnableTextReply](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.phoneline.enabletextreply?view=winrt-insider) APIs will no longer work after deprecation.
+- [CallOrigin](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.provider?view=winrt-insider) related APIs and [EnableTextReply](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.phoneline.enabletextreply?view=winrt-insider) APIs will no longer work after deprecation.
-•	The [CallOrigin](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.background.phonetriggertype?view=winrt-insider) & [IncomingCallDismissed](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.background.phonetriggertype?view=winrt-22000&viewFallbackFrom=winrt-insider) phone triggers will no longer be fired after deprecation.
+- The [CallOrigin](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.background.phonetriggertype?view=winrt-insider) & [IncomingCallDismissed](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.background.phonetriggertype?view=winrt-22000&viewFallbackFrom=winrt-insider) phone triggers will no longer be fired after deprecation.
-•	Apps should register [PhoneLineWatcher.LineRemoved](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.phonelinewatcher.lineremoved?view=winrt-20348) Event  so that if the app has not declared "windows.phonecallactivation“ as an uap13:Extension Category in the appxmanifest file, it will get notified of hands-free line registration being removed after upgrading to a new Windows build that no longer supports system call control.
+- Apps should register [PhoneLineWatcher.LineRemoved](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.calls.phonelinewatcher.lineremoved?view=winrt-20348) Event  so that if the app has not declared "windows.phonecallactivation“ as an uap13:Extension Category in the appxmanifest file, it will get notified of hands-free line registration being removed after upgrading to a new Windows build that no longer supports system call control.
 This will allow the app to notify users explicitly in a timely fashion.

 ## Handling HFP Device Registration and PhoneLineTransport Devices
 Handling HFP Device Registration and PhoneLineTransport Devices